llvm/circt/docs/RationaleFIRRTL.md

 specification.

 **Rationale:**: This simplifies the IR and provides a more canonical representation of the same concept.
+This also composes with flip type canonicalization nicely.

 More things are represented as primitives
 -----------------------------------------

-The FIRRTL dialect describes `mux` and `validif` expressions to be "primitives", whereas the spec and grammar implement them as special kinds of expressions.
+We describe the `mux` and `validif` expressions as "primitives", whereas the IR spec and grammar implement them as special kinds of expressions.

-The only reason we do this is to simplify the implementation.
-These expression have the same structure as primitives, and modeling them as such allows reuse of the parsing logic instead of duplication of grammar rules.
+We do this to simplify the implementation: These expression have the same structure as primitives, and modeling them as such allows reuse of the parsing logic instead of duplication of grammar rules.